-Admission to the Higher Education Leadership Certificate requires:
+Admission to the Higher Education Leadership Certificate is competitive and requires:

 - 1. An earned master's degree from an accredited institution. - 2.
-An overall undergraduate GPA of at least 3.0 on a 4.0 scale, or an overall graduate GPA of 3.0 on a 4.0 scale. - At least three years of full-time experience working in higher education.
+An overall graduate GPA of 3.0 on a 4.0 scale or undergraduate GPA of at least 3.0 on a 4.0 scale. - At least three years of full-time experience working in higher education.